Nissan Murano Insurance Rates

 To start comparison shopping for Nissan Murano insurance rates today, enter your ZIP code in our free tool above.

-Rate estimates include $500 policy deductibles, liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
-Rates are averaged for all 50 U.S. states and for all Murano models.
+Includes $500 comprehensive and collision deductibles, 30/60 bodily injury liability limits, and includes UM/UIM and medical coverage.
+Prices are averaged for all U.S. states and Murano trim levels.

-Choosing to live in a large city has a large influence on the price of auto insurance.
-More rural locations tend to have a lower frequency of comprehensive and collision claims than larger metro areas.
-The example below illustrates the effect of geographic area on insurance prices.
+Living in a larger city can have significant affects on the price of insurance.
+Rural locations are shown to have lower incidents of collision claims than larger metro areas.

 Use the form below to get customized rates for your location.